 In reaching its decision, the Court relies on previous case law and the wording of the legislation to conclude that consent to the possession of a vehicle is not the same as consent to drive a vehicle.
 Since Carroll did not have consent to operate the vehicle (and, in fact, was expressly forbidden from doing so), the roofing company was not liable for his allegedly negligent driving.

 This case shows that allowing someone to access your vehicle does not necessarily make you liable for their negligent driving.
-However, if the driver was expressly or impliedly given permission to operate your vehicle, you will be liable.
+However, if the driver was expressly or implicitly given permission to operate your vehicle, you will be liable.

 It is obviously tricky to determine whether someone was given ‘implied’ permission to operate a vehicle.
 Therefore, if you want to avoid trouble, do not let anyone else use your vehicle unless you have total confidence in them.
 And make sure to consult a personal injury lawyer Calgary in case things come to worst.